 Initiating and completing clinical trials necessary to support FDA approval of a BLA for Iomab-B, Actimab-A, and other product candidates, is a time-consuming and expensive process, and the outcome is inherently uncertain.
 Moreover, the results of early clinical trials are not necessarily predictive of future results, and any product candidate we advance into clinical trials may not have favorable results in later clinical trials.
 We worked with the FDA to develop the SIERRA clinical trial to test the safety and efficacy of Iomab-B in patients with relapsed or refractory AML who are age 55 and above prior to a BMT.
-This trial is designed to support a BLA filing for marketing approval by the FDA.
 In addition to clinical data, a BLA filing encompasses preclinical, CMC, labeling and other information.
-Regardless of whether the SIERRA trial met the study's predefined primary endpoint, there can be no assurances that the BLA filing we produce will meet all of the FDA's requirements or that they will not request additional information or studies, which may delay the FDA's review or we may not be able to produce.
-We have also worked with the FDA to develop a regulatory pathway for lintuzumab-Ac-225 in patients with high-risk MDS that consists of a dose-confirming Phase 1 trial that can be followed by a randomized, controlled pivotal trial that could support a BLA filing.
-To date, we have not initiated this clinical trial and we may never elect or be able to do so.
-There can be no assurance that the data generated during the trial, or any trial, will meet our chosen safety and effectiveness endpoints or otherwise produce results that will eventually support the filing or approval of a BLA.
-Even if the data from this trial are favorable, the data may not be predictive of the results of any future clinical trials.
+Even though the SIERRA trial met the primary endpoint of durable Complete Remission ("dCR") with statistical significance (p-value<0.0001) the FDA has now determined that demonstrating an overall survival benefit in a randomized head-to-head trial is required for a BLA filing.
+We intend to further discuss the specifics the additional clinical trial with the FDA, and upon conclusion of our interactions with the FDA, we will seek a strategic partner for Iomab-B in the U.S. Even if we are able to secure a partner, there can be no assurance that the additional clinical trial any not meet all of the FDA's requirements or that may request additional information or studies, which may delay their review, or it may not be able to satisfy such requests.
+We have also worked with the FDA to develop a regulatory pathway for lintuzumab-Ac-225 in patients with high-risk MDS that consists of a dose-confirming Phase 1 trial that can be no assurance that the data generated during the trial, or any trial, will meet our chosen safety and effectiveness endpoints or otherwise produce results that will eventually support the filing or approval of a BLA.
+Even if the data from this trial are favorable, the data may not be predictive of the results of any requests.